The Benefits of a Strong Gut Brain Connection and How to Increase It

 As I mentioned above, probiotic rich foods nourish your gut with good bacteria so it can thrive.

-A healthy gut-brain connection protects your immune system and keeps you healthy.
+A healthy gut-brain axis protects your immune system and keeps you healthy.

 Kefir, sauerkraut, kimchi, yogurt and kombucha are all great natural sources of probiotics.